pastor Petrus Gribius wrote to James Jurin of the Royal Society about Leeuwenhoek's methods (AB 380)

 October 4, 1723

-Dobell's Little Animals (pp. 97) has a translation of the whole letter from the Latin:
+Dobell's Little Animals (pp. 97) has a translation of the whole letter from the Latin.
+It differs slightly from the translation in Collected Letters, vol. 19.

 In our present scientific age, the blessed Antony van Leeuwenhoek considered that what is true in natural philosophy can be most fruitfully investigated by the experimental method, supported by the evidence of the senses; for which reason, by diligence and tireless labour he made with his own hand certain most excellent lenses, with the aid of which he discovered many secrets of Nature, now famous throughout the whole philosophical World: of which sacred apparatus he bequeathed no contemptible a share, inclosed by himself in this little cabinet, to the Royal Society, with no other object than to afford those ingenious and most erudite men a token of his veneration, and as a mark of his gratitude for having been enrolled among their learned Company.